Surrounded by beautiful mountains, rivers, waterfalls. Soča valley, you look amazing! Heading to Bovec, Slovenia?

 - Participants must be able to swim.

-- Participants with any recent injuries must consult with us prior to attending the trip.
+- Participants with any health issues or recent injuries must consult with us prior to attending the trip.

 7 years (14 years at high water level).